-A chiropractic sports massage can last about an hour, but it could be a short 30-minute session for those that have already gone through the initial treatment and are getting regular therapy.
-Everyone is different, individuals should discuss which session type works better for them with the massage therapist or chiropractor.
-Our chiropractor and physical therapy team are highly skilled professionals at addressing the source of pain and using a variety of techniques to help heal the body.
+A chiropractic sports massage can last about an hour, but it could be a short 30-minute session for those who have already undergone the initial treatment and are getting regular therapy.
+Everyone is different; individuals should discuss which session type works better for them with the massage therapist or chiropractor.
+Our chiropractor and physical therapy team are highly skilled professionals at addressing the source of pain and using various techniques to help heal the body.
 A chiropractor can also advise on exercise, stretching programs, and diet to help improve performance and help to prevent further and new injury/s.

-No matter what strategy is being utilized every individual will hit a plateau.
-It’s easy to become fixated on the end result.
+No matter what strategy is being utilized, every individual will hit a plateau.
+It’s easy to become fixated on the result.
 Instead, focus on the journey.

 Massage Therapy Industry Fact Sheet.
 American Massage Therapy Association. www.amtamassage.org/infocenter/economic_industry-fact-sheet.html?src=navdropdown.
 Released February 2017.
 Accessed May 17, 2017.

-The information herein on "Chiropractic Sports Massage for Injuries, Sprains, and Strains" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractic Sports Massage for Injuries, Sprains, and Strains" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST